oupashabangu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t1 | head -n 10 script that prints newest files in current directories sort | uniq -u takes words as inputs and and prints words that only apear exactly once grep -i "root" /etc/passwd display line containing pattern "root" gre -c -i "bin" display number of lines that contain the pattern "bin"
+ls -t1 | head -n 10 script that prints newest files in current directories sort | uniq -u takes words as inputs and and prints words that only apear exactly once grep -i "root" /etc/passwd display line containing pattern "root" grep -c -i "bin" display number of lines that contain the pattern "bin" grep -i "root" -A 3 display lines containing the pattern "root" grep -i -v "bin" display all the lines in the file